henrywu2019/BentoML/docs/source/guides/helm.rst

 ==============================
-Install Yatai on K8s with Helm
+Install Gamma on K8s with Helm
 ==============================

 *Helm* is a tool that streamlines installing and managing K8s applications.
-It lets developers easily configure a set of K8s resources that make up an application -- YataiService in this case.
+It lets developers easily configure a set of K8s resources that make up an application -- GammaService in this case.
 Helm enables developers to

-- easily deploy recommended configuration and setup for YataiService
+- easily deploy recommended configuration and setup for GammaService
 - easily change settings
 - drop and replace parts with your own (e.g. replace local Postgres with a remote RDS)

 1. Configuration
 ================
 Helm charts rely on a values file to configure how to template and create Kubernetes resources.
-The default values for these resources can be found in `BentoML/helm/YataiService/values.yaml`.
-These basic values describe a basic local `YataiService` instance with ephemeral storage.
+The default values for these resources can be found in `BentoML/helm/GammaService/values.yaml`.
+These basic values describe a basic local `GammaService` instance with ephemeral storage.

 1.1 Persistent Storage
 ---------------------------
-The recommended way to deploy `YataiService` is with a PostgreSQL DB instance within the cluster, backed with a Persistent Volume.
+The recommended way to deploy `GammaService` is with a PostgreSQL DB instance within the cluster, backed with a Persistent Volume.
 The Helm chart makes it really easy to go this route.
 All the configuration for this can be found under the Postgres block,

 .. code-block:: yaml

-    # in BentoML/helm/YataiService/values.yaml
+    # in BentoML/helm/GammaService/values.yaml

     # Local Postgres Service
     postgres: